qiskit-community/qiskit-experiments/README.md

 ## Contribution Guidelines

-If you'd like to contribute to Qiskit Terra, please take a look at our [contribution guidelines](CONTRIBUTING.md).
+If you'd like to contribute to Qiskit Experiments, please take a look at our [contribution guidelines](CONTRIBUTING.md).
 This project adheres to Qiskit's [code of conduct](CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.